NewmanDaniel/semantic-search-solution/README.md

 * High quality: thanks to the underlying well-trained BERT model, has excellent semantic matching capabilities to find the data you need, when you need it.
 * Easy: Simple to use and deploy.
 Get this running on your dataset within 20 minutes, then expose search functionality with a friendly UI.
 * Private: No internet connectivity is needed.
 Keep your data safe and confidential within your organization.
-* Fast: Leverages your Nvidia GPU or Macbook Metal to expedite searches, even with 10s of thousands of items
+* Fast: Leverages your Nvidia GPU or Macbook Metal for fast searches, even with 10s of thousands of items

 # initial setup
 _Note: Python 3.11.2 has been tested_